-1. All Design Review submittal requirements are as follows:

-- a.
-Must have completed a Design Review Application. - b.
-Site plan to be drawn at 1"=10'-0" scale (ESTATE LOTS may be drawn to 1"=20"-0":

-Property boundaries and buildings setbacks must be labeled properly

-All utility easements must be labeled properly

-Critical Dimensions to layout house on lot
+- 1. All Design Review submittal requirements are as follows: - a.
+Must have completed a Design Review Application. - Site plan to be drawn at 1"=10'- 0" scale (ESTATE LOTS may be drawn to 1"=20'- 0").
+Property boundaries and building setbacks must be labeled properly All utility easements must be labeled properly Critical Dimensions to layout house on lot Contact Information Lot Number North Arrow - c.
+Floor Plan to be drawn at 1/4"=1'-0" scale.